 Suzanne is a freelance project manager, curator and consultant based in Bath who specialises in developing and delivering public art projects ranging from one-off events to permanent visual art commissions.

-Suzanne is currently working on a number of projects and art programmes across the South West and works closely with universities, housing associations, developers, landscape architects, arts organisations, local authorities and local communities.
+Suzanne is currently working on projects across the South West and works closely with universities, housing associations, developers, landscape architects, arts organisations, local authorities and local communities.
 She is a board member for ixia the national public art think tank for England.
 In 2018-19 Suzanne also taught at Bath Spa University on the BA (Hons) History of Art and Design course, leading the Self Directed Project module.

-Suzanne has worked in both the public and private sectors, and is currently working as a project manager on a freelance basis for art consultancy Ginkgo Projects , Field Art Projects and arts in healthcare specialist Willis Newson.
+Suzanne has worked in both the public and private sectors, and has worked as a project manager on a freelance basis for art consultancy Ginkgo Projects , Field Art Projects and arts in healthcare specialist Willis Newson.

 Between 2005 and 2010 Suzanne worked in Arts Development and as a Public Art Officer, managing cultural projects for local authorities in Cumbria and Lancashire.
 She has been based in the South West since 2010 and has subsequently worked on projects in Bristol, Bath, Devon, Somerset, London and South Gloucestershire.